Ahmed-Khaled-dev/release-notes-manager/README.md

 1. Download the <a href="https://drive.google.com/drive/folders/1ustJy8Znff_TrAfIbGwQJpSmiq4ULA_h?usp=sharing" target="_blank">executable and dlls</a>

-2. Copy the files into a directory that contains a git repo that uses conventional commits
+2. Copy the files into a directory that contains a git repo that uses conventional commits, If you don't have a repo that uses conventional commits, you can download <a href="https://drive.google.com/drive/folders/1RSMgekJLUEygaDpKpFud_DdF0AQTsKRx?usp=sharing" target="_blank">Synfig's .git folder</a> and test the script on it

 3. Run the executable from the command line using suitable parameters
     ```